-- ensure that staff are clear about, and confident to distinguish between, expected and appropriate behaviour from concerning, problematic or inappropriate behaviour in themselves and others, and the delineation of professional boundaries and reporting lines - empower staff to share any low-level concerns with the headteacher - help staff address unprofessional behaviour and help the individual to correct such behaviour at an early stage - identify concerning, problematic or inappropriate behaviour including any patterns - that may need to be consulted upon with (on a no-names basis if appropriate), or referred to, the LADO - provide for responsive, sensitive and proportionate handling of such concerns when they are raised - help identify any weaknesses in the organisation's safeguarding system.
-This policy applies to all staff at Red Balloon Norfolk.
+- ensure that staff are clear about and confident to distinguish between, expected and appropriate behaviour from concerning, problematic or inappropriate behaviour in themselves and others, and the delineation of professional boundaries and reporting lines; - empower staff to share any low-level concerns with the Headteacher; - help staff address unprofessional behaviour and help the individual to correct such behaviour at an early stage; - identify concerning, problematic or inappropriate behaviour including any patterns - that may need to be consulted upon with (on a no-names basis if appropriate), or referred to, the LADO; - provide for responsive, sensitive and proportionate handling of such concerns when they are raised; - help identify any weaknesses in the organisation's safeguarding system.
+This policy applies to all staff at RBET Norfolk.

-Defining a Low-Level Concern
+Defining a low-level concern

-A low-level concern is one that does not meet the harm threshold as stated in the school's Safeguarding Policy.
-That is, when anyone working in a school (including volunteers, supply staff and contractors) has:
+A low-level concern is one that does not meet the harm threshold as stated in the Centre's Safeguarding Policy.
+That is, when anyone working in the Centre (including volunteers, supply staff and contractors) has: